Durchstarten – Questions and Answers

 What is a cooperation partner (“Kooperationspartner“)?

-There are different types of possible cooperation partners:
+There are various possible partners:

 Can I cooperate with an institution or association I already working for?

 You cannot be a member of this association or institution, neither in its board nor for other administrative tasks.
 Moreover, you cannot be employed there.
 However, cooperation is possible in case you’ve only occasionally taken on tasks for this institution or association.
+You cannot cooperate with the university, college, or other institution where you are currently completing your education or studies as the main partner.
+Your college, university, or educational institution can only be involved in the project as an additional partner.

 How can I find cooperation partners?